department-of-veterans-affairs/vets-website/src/applications/check-in/README.md

 Follow the standard directions to run the app.
 The API needs to be running in order to run the app locally.
 Currently I would use the mock api in `src/applications/check-in/api/local-mock-api` using the directions in the [README](https://github.com/department-of-veterans-affairs/vets-website/blob/master/README.md#running-a-mock-api-for-local-development).
 This makes development easier since creating a valid token is tedious.

+### Enable local type checking with jsconfig (Optional)

+The `utils` directory of the check-in application contains JSDoc comments to improve editor feedback and autocomplete functionality.
+To enable advanced type checking, copy the `jsconfig-example.json` file in the root of the check-in folder and rename it to be `jsconfig.json`.
+The new file will automatically be excluded form the git repo by the gitignore file.

+Note that JSDoc comments are only included when the editor cannot not correctly infer types.
+Any objects, function arguments, or return types that can be successfully inferred from the code are not necessary.

 ### How to run with Codespaces

 #### Setup